surifirstpin/biplus_documentation/docs/Visualization.md

 ## Types of Visualization

 AcuBi has different type of visualization charts, which are used based on the priority on what specific information you want to view about the data retrieved.
 Each type of visualization have different setting which can be customized for its appearance.
-AcuBI right now has an ability to visualize the data in 9 different chart types with some standard editing options.
+AcuBI right now has an ability to visualize the data in 10 different types with some standard editing options.
- -
+ - Li
 **01. General Section :**

 - **Title** label for chart and align them in top,bottom,left,right position.